This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Cut the chicken in half lengthwise so you have four thinner cutlets.
-Sprinkle the chicken with the pepper and garlic powder, and then coat it in flour.
+• Cut the chicken in half lengthwise so you have four thinner cutlets.
+Sprinkle them with the pepper and garlic powder, and then coat each piece in flour.

-- Add 1 tbsp of the butter and the olive oil to a skillet over medium-high heat.
+• Add 1 tbsp of the butter and the olive oil to a skillet over medium-high heat.
 Once the pan's hot, add the chicken.
-Cook it for 4-5 minutes/side until golden.
+Cook it for 4-5 minutes/side until golden, then transfer to a plate.

-- Add the chicken back to the pan and continue cooking until the sauce has reduced a bit and the chicken is fully cooked though (about 5 minutes).
-The sauce is not meant to be thick.
-If you want more of a glaze, you can add a cornstarch slurry if you wish.
+• Add the chicken back to the pan (along with any juices on the plate) and continue cooking until the sauce has reduced a bit and the chicken is fully cooked through (about 5 minutes).
+You may need to reduce the heat so it's not bubbling like crazy.
 Serve immediately.

 Notes